 Everyone knows that when you don’t make your payments on time or you if aren’t responsible with your credit card then your score declines, but others may be doing everything that they believe will keep their score high yet still see a decrease.
 While making payments to your accounts on time does help your credit score, there are other factors that play into lowering your credit score and if you aren’t aware of them you may be putting your score at risk.
 It could be that you are accidentally doing it or just not aware of how drastic the effects of those actions are but if you avoid these five factors and figure out the ways to improve your credit score.

-Keeping track of your credit card transactions monthly can be a huge benefit in making sure that everything that is being reported is accurate and it helps monitor your spending better that way if your balance does get to high you can make payments before It effects your utilization ratio.
-Credit card companies offer convenient ways monitor your balance daily through online banking and even apps on your smart phone.
+Keeping track of your credit card transactions monthly can be a huge benefit in making sure that everything that is being reported is accurate and it helps to monitor your spending better that way if your balance does get too high you can make payments before It affects your utilization ratio.
+Credit card companies offer convenient ways to monitor your balance daily through online banking and even apps on your smartphone.
 Once you pay off your credit card it may be a good idea to cut your card in half and keep your credit line open that way you can keep the zero balance and not feel tempted to put charges on the card once again.
 Anything that you see on your credit report that isn’t accurate or isn’t yours should be reported immediately to the credit agency.

 Working hard to reach a high credit score isn’t easy that is why it’s important to be careful in even doing the smallest things because they are the same reasons for the decrease in your score.
 It’s normal if your score changes month to month by a couple of points, however, anything that is more than 25 points is an indication that something went wrong and you should further look into it.